Woman standing outside of a restaurant looking at her phone.

 How can you track your account balances?

 Keeping track of your account balance is critical to managing your finances, from monitoring your credit utilization to minimizing credit card debt.
-Paper statements can be helpful, but you’ll likely want to utilize your account’s online banking services.
+Paper statements can be helpful, but it’s a good idea to utilize your account’s online banking services.

 Did you know?